 The arms are hidden in the sleeves.
 Draw two curved lines pointing upward and connect them in a zigzag pattern.

-- Draw the palms.
+- Draw the hands.

 Each palm has 5 fingers, similar to arcs.